 The Company's Shareholder Communications Policy identifies the means by which the Company recognises the rights of shareholders and encourages the effective exercise of those rights at general meetings.
-Shareholders will be provided with all notices of meetings, or notification on how they can be accessed, prior to meetings.
-The Company's auditor will also be made available for questions at the annual general meeting.
-Shareholders will be given the opportunity to ask questions of the Board and management, either before or during shareholder meetings.
+Meeting are generally held in hybrid form so that shareholders may attend in person but also via an online meeting platform available through the Company's share registry.
+Shareholders are provided with all notices of meetings, or notification on how they can be accessed, prior to meetings.
+Notices of general meeting and other meeting materials are drafted in concise and clear language.